paulu/deepfeatinterp/README.md

 the gender and facial expression of the input photo.
 A warning message will be printed if there are not enough images.

+### Test images

+The source of each test image and our test masks are in [datasets/test/](datasets/test/).
+We find that DFI works well on photographs of natural faces which are: un-occluded, front-facing, and lit by natural or office-environment lighting.

 ```bash
 python demo2.py <transform> <image> --delta <values>